PlayAINetwork/browser-sdk/README.md

 ```

 During the first recording session, the user will be prompted to grant screen recording permission.
 This permission
 persists unless manually revoked.
-Otherwise, permission will be requested again for each subsequent recording session.
+Otherwise, permission will be requested again for each later recording session.

 Use this function to explicitly stop the recording stream if needed: